Anda, Bohol: Spanish Colonial Period

 Finally on 12 March 1875, the governor general Don Jose de Malcampo y Monje issued the decree creating the new town of Anda and its being separated from the town of Guindulman in civil aspect only, consonant with the desire of the religious authorities.
 Confirmed by the archbishop of Manila, the order of the separation was published on 1 April 1875.

 With this approval, the local officials of the new town of Anda and the mother town of Guindulman gathered to discuss and determine the boundaries of the two towns on 3 May 1875.
 With the decree, the people were still given the opportunity to till their lands wherever they may be located, in Anda or Guindulman.

-As the new town now being established with its defined boundaries, a practical concern of the local officials arose: they had no knowledge of running the local government.
-Hence they requested an educated person from the mother town of Guindulman to assist the local officials run the local government.
-That person was Pablo Juliano Castro an illegitimate son of a Spanish priest in Guindulman who had had a privileged education in Manila.
+As the new town was established with its defined boundaries, a practical concern of the local officials arose as they had no knowledge of running the local government.
+Hence, they requested an educated person from the mother town of Guindulman to assist the local officials run the local government.
+That person was Pablo Juliano Castro, an illegitimate son of a Spanish priest in Guindulman who had a privileged education in Manila.
 He was given a prime lot in the center of the town, near the proposed Municipal Hall and the proposed school building.
-Pablo Castro not only acted as advisor of the local administration but also acted as the first Justice of Peace and Anda's first school teacher.
-He served some time later also as the town's "Capitan Municipal" or town's chief executive at the turn of the century.
+Pablo Castro not only acted as advisor of the local administration but also acted as the first Justice of Peace and Anda's first schoolteacher.
+He served sometime later also as the town's "Capitan Municipal" or town's chief executive at the turn of the century.

 Subsequent years saw Anda's growth in terms of population.
-People did not migrate any more and eventually the number of taxpayers increased until they qualified to be a separate town in the religious aspect.
-On 18 July 1885, Anda became an independent parish from Guindulman and become a diocesan parish on 19 March 1885, dedicated to the Santo Niño or the Holy Child.
+People no longer migrated and eventually the number of taxpayers increased until they were able to qualify to be a separate town in the religious aspect.
+On 18 July 1885, Anda became an independent parish from Guindulman and become a Diocesan parish on 19 March 1885, dedicated to the Santo Niño or the Holy Child.
 Royal approval was given on 6 January 1885 and finally implemented on 18 July 1885 with Fr.
-Julian Cisnero as the first Parish Priest.
+Julian Cisnero as the first parish priest.

-The line of Spanish priests serving the parish of Anda was not broken from 1885 up to 1937, even after the end of the Spanish regime and through the American era.
+The line of Spanish priests serving the Parish of Anda was not broken from 1885 up to 1937, even after the end of the Spanish regime and through the American era.
 At the end of the Spanish regime, many Spanish priests fled but not Fr.
 Hilario Lopez.
-Even after the American era, priests from the Order of the Augustinian Recollect continued to serve the people until 1937.
+Even after the American era, priests from the Order of the Augustinian Recollects continued to serve the people until 1937.
 The last Spanish priest was Fr.
 Luis Llorente.